 netstat -ano | findstr :3340

-IPv6 support must be enabled on the network interface for which the port forwarding rule is created.
+IPv6 support must be enabled on the network interface for which the port forwarding rule is being created.

 tasklist | findstr 636